Astronot: Reception

 Astronot received positive reviews, currently sitting at 78/100 on Metacritic.
 Pocket Gamer scored the game a "Gold" score of 9/10, saying, "Astronot is a great example of how a platformer doesn't have to be tied down in straight lines.
 This is a game that doesn't just encourage you to think for yourself, but forces you to."
 However, it also acknowledged that "[t]he esoteric nature of the game won't be to everyone's taste".
-Carter Dotson of 148 Apps awarded the game 4 stars out of 5, and wrote, "I simultaneously find myself wishing that Astronot held my hand a bit more", citing, among other things, the game's lack of an in-game map: "It is extremely easy to get lost here."
-He concluded that "Astronot nails the retro experience like no other game on the App Store ever has", but added, "[t]hat’s not always in the player’s best interest".
-TouchArcade gave it 4 stars out of 5, calling it "an ugly game" and "a genuinely good game that’s kind of bad", but nevertheless concluded, "it’s also a lot of fun, and interesting enough that, given my resistance to cheating, I have a feeling I’ll be squatting my way through for another solid three or four weeks."
+Carter Dotson of 148Apps awarded the game 4 stars out of 5, and wrote, "I simultaneously find myself wishing that Astronot held my hand a bit more", citing, among other things, the game's lack of an in-game map: "It is extremely easy to get lost here."
+He concluded that "Astronot nails the retro experience like no other game on the App Store ever has", but added, "[t]hat's not always in the player's best interest".
+TouchArcade gave it 4 stars out of 5, calling it "an ugly game" and "a genuinely good game that's kind of bad", but nevertheless concluded, "it's also a lot of fun, and interesting enough that, given my resistance to cheating, I have a feeling I'll be squatting my way through for another solid three or four weeks."
 AppSpy was less positive, scoring the game 3 out of 5; it wrote that Astronot was "[p]erfect for platformer fans and those who love exploring", but argued that the game was not for everyone, saying of the game's lack of a map, "whether that's a positive or a negative to you will be a good indicator of whether or not you'll have fun with this title."